learning-process/parallel_programming_course/docs/common_information/introduction.rst

 - A task that has been merged into the master branch continues to be reviewed.
 If a task fails in the master, it is disabled, and a record of this is added to the score table.
-All disabled tasks will result in a zero score for those tasks at the end of the semester.
+All disabled tasks will result in a zero points result for those tasks at the end of the semester.
 - All resources for using the repository will be provided here:

   - `Git for half an hour: A Beginner’s Guide <https://proglib.io/p/git-for-half-an-hour>`__